 - Supply and Distribution, etc.

-In general, an ERP software package is a unified response to a large number of company needs and practices, in the form of independent modules.
+ERP software solutions help respond to many business needs and practices, in the form of independent modules.

-A single database is shared by all the application modules, allowing standardized data to circulate easily and never to be duplicated or re-entered, meaning that redundant data entry is avoided, making the information consistent and reliable.
+All application modules share a single database, allowing standardized data to circulate easily and never be duplicated or re-entered, meaning that redundant data entry is avoided, making the information consistent and reliable.

-As previously mentioned, an ERP is made up of a set of modules that can be customized according to the needs of the company; each module corresponds to an assignment and includes a set of associated functionalities, some of the most important modules are:
+As previously mentioned, most ERP software is made up of a set of modules that can be customized according to the needs of the company; each module corresponds to a certain department and includes a set of associated functionalities, some of the most important modules are:

 - Customer Relationship Management (CRM)